What goes into preparing for a photoshoot on location?

 If you have any questions about preparing for a photoshoot on location, let us know in the comments.

-Also, we love good news, so if our location photography tips have helped you to understand how to prepare, share that too.
+Also, we love good news, so if our location photography tips have helped you to understand how to prepare for shooting on location, share that too.